jpjacobs/types_dict/README.md

 **Limitations**:
 - No nested dictionaries.
 As the dictionary is a J object, it cannot be simply placed inside another dictionary, as it is just a boxed number.
-- Updating reverse precomputed lookup to be explicitly done after changing values (it is done automatically only after creation).
-This to avoid having to precompute a search that might never be used at every update of a value, which probably is the most common operation on a dictionary.
+- Updating reverse precomputed lookup is done automatically when calling getk as needed.
+The first call can therefore be slower.
+When values change, it is scheduled for update at the next execution of getk.

 ## Installation
 You can install this addon straigth from github with: